ariok/BWWalkthrough/README.md

 BWWT is not a copy-paste-and-it-just-works class and it is not a fixed walkthrough template.
 If you need a simple no-configuration walkthrough, BWWT is not the right choice.

 ## Installation
+> Note: There is a known issue with IBOutlets and Carthage that prevents Outlets from working correctly.
+> I see something similar reported for other [projects](https://github.com/xmartlabs/Eureka/issues/295) too.
+> My suggestion is to follow the manual installation instructions, as it is just matter of drag and drop 2 files in your project.
+> I know you cannot update the library automatically going that route... but IBOutlets are needed for a project like BWWalkthrough.

 ### With CocoaPods

 BWWalkthrough is available through [CocoaPods](http://cocoapods.org).
 To install